-No one yet knows for sure what happened, but the hypothesis is that the coloration products and hydrogen peroxide have been able to dissolve the keratin of the extension.
+No one yet knows for sure what happened, but the hypothesis is that the coloration products and developer have been able to dissolve the keratin of the extension.
 And only when removing the rings is when the hair has separated.

 How to bleach or dye your hair when wearing extensions

 Be that as it may, try to give yourself the color or do the discoloration only when you do not have the extensions on.
 This will save you from spoiling the extension from oxygenating the extension.